-However there's a difference between making a mistake on Twitter, which we're all good at forgiving, and looking bad on Twitter.
+However there is a difference between making a mistake on Twitter, which we are all good at forgiving, and looking bad on Twitter.
 When you begin to look bad on Twitter, people don't want to follow you anymore.
 Ideal prospects can become annoyed, or frustrated, or feel that you are insincere.

 Looking bad on Twitter can hurt your brand and your bottom line.
 Avoid these 10 mistakes to ensure that you will keep the community you've built.